 Let’s illustrate what we mean here in a typical scenario.
 In this example we are assuming the estates in question are both liable to Inheritance Tax.
 Without the deed of variation, you could have a pretty unfair situation tax-wise.
 For example, say 2 elderly siblings both die within a couple of years of each other, where one left a legacy to the other on which Inheritance Tax is due, and then, on the death of the second one, Inheritance Tax is due on whatever they left.
-By the time of the second death, the tax would have eaten up 80% of the value of the original legacy, possibly within a short timescale, making such a large tax charge harsh.
+By the time of the second death, the tax would have eaten up 80% of the original legacy.
+All of this could possibly occur within a short timescale, making such a large tax charge harsh.

 HM Revenue & Customs have therefore offered this tax break, so that if the first beneficiary, perhaps already being elderly or in poor health, decides that:

 (a) he does not need to add additional assets to his estate; or

 (b) he might have little need for them; and in either case

 (c) the assets would only be liable to Inheritance Tax when he dies.

 So he would rather divert the assets to his children or grandchildren (for example), who would hopefully:

 (a) be able to make better use of them; and

 (b) be many years from their own estates being liable to Inheritance Tax, being a generation or two younger.